9312

 The National Competition Agency said on October 18 that it would lift the cap on gasoline prices.
 The agency noted that 80% of the market is state-controlled and the goal is to further de-regulate the sector.
 The day before, state news agency Kazinform said there was a fuel deficit across the West Kazakhstan region, something that routinely plagues certain regions in the country.

-Unknown people set ablaze on October 12 the family home of Sherzat Bolat, the teenager that was killed a week earlier in Talgar, not far from Almaty.
-On October 4, a customer at Bolat’s family corner store killed the 16-year-old boy with a knife.
+Unknown people set ablaze on October 12 the family home of Sherzat Polat, the teenager that was killed a week earlier in Talgar, not far from Almaty.
+On October 4, a customer at Polat’s family corner store killed the 16-year-old boy with a knife.
 Police later detained seven suspects.
 Videos of the attack emerged online and the prosecutor has already set up an investigative task force.
 On October 18, Tokayev fired the head of the local administration and reprimanded two of his colleagues.

 A court in Astana sentenced on October 18 Daniyar Adilbekov, a journalist, to 4.5 years in prison for having disseminated false information.
 Adilbekov had reported on an alleged scheme regarding petroleum product supplies tied to a member of the government.